-On Caltrain, every train is equipped with two bike cars.
-Caltrain’s older Gallery-car trains are equipped with two bike cars with a capacity for 40 bikes in each car for a total capacity of 80 bikes on each train.
-The newer Bombardier cars are able to hold 24 bikes per car for a total capacity of 48 bikes per train.
+On Caltrain, every train is equipped with at least two bike cars.
+Caltrain’s older Gallery-car trains have a capacity for 40 bikes in each car for a total capacity of 80 bikes on each train.
+The newer Bombardier cars are equipped with three bike cars and are able to hold 24 bikes per car for a total capacity of 72 bikes per train.

-This year, 12 energizer stations will be located at Caltrain stations:
+This year, 16 energizer stations will be located at the following Caltrain stations:

 - San Mateo station – 6 a.m. to 9:30 a.m.